Conservation and heritage

 Conservation areas within the Wycombe district

-There are more than 1200 listed buildings in Wycombe district.
+There are more than 1200 listed buildings in Wycombe.
 As well as houses and cottages, listed buildings include structures such as bridges, walled gardens, memorials and gravestones.

 A building is listed when it is of special architectural or historic interest and therefore worth protecting.
 Listed buildings are designated and protected under the Planning (Listed Buildings and Conservation Areas) Act 1990.